nicolas-izquierdo/nicolas-izquierdo.github.io/materials/index.md

 ### **APSA Labor Politics – Teaching Resource Collection** — **[Click here](https://educate.apsanet.org/labor-politics-teaching-resource-collection)**

-A set of syllabi on labor politics maintained by the American Political Science Association (APSA).
+A collection of syllabi and podcasts on labor politics gathered by the APSA's Labor Politics Group.

 ---